godelayheehoo/MIDImorphose/README.md

 ## Menu System

-The TFT display provides a visual menu system for configuration:
+The TFT display provides a visual menu system for configuration and navigation.
+The menu structure is as follows:

-- **Main Menu:** Navigate between configuration options (e.g., channel config, jitter probability, retrigger probability).
+- **Main Menu:**
+  - Menu 1
+  - Menu 2
+  - Note Jitter Probability
+  - Drum Jitter Probability
+  - Retrigger Probability
+  - Random Drop Probability
+  - Delay Note Probability
+  - Stutter Temperature
+  - Channel Config
+  - Stutter Length
+  - Offset/Scale
+  - Retrigger Synth
+  - Pitchbend Probability (ptchbnd ~prob)
+  - Delay Times (min/max)
+  - Restore Defaults

+- **Menu 1 / Menu 2:**
+  - User-defined options (see code for details).
+Selectable and scrollable.

+- **Note Jitter / Drum Jitter / Retrigger / Random Drop / Delay Note / Pitchbend Probability / Stutter Temperature Menus:**
+  - Enter probability or value using the keypad.
+Press `#` to confirm, `*` to clear input.
+Only the '...' option is selectable; pressing select returns to the main menu.

-- **Channel Config Menu:** Select “set drum channels” or “set synth channels” to confirm dipswitch assignments.
+- **Channel Config Menu:**
+  - Select “set drum channels” or “set synth channels” to confirm dipswitch assignments.
+Can also reset to default channel assignments. s

-- **Jitter/Retrigger Menus:** Enter probability values using the keypad.
+- **Stutter Length Menu:**
+  - Select from 16 different pulse resolutions (e.g., 1/32 note, 1/16 triplet, 1/4 note, etc.).

+- **Offset/Scale Menu:**
+  - Select from offset sets: No Offset, Any Offset, Major, Brett.

+- **Retrigger Synth Menu:**
+  - Enable or disable retriggering for synths.

+- **Delay Times Menu:**
+  - Adjust minimum and maximum delay times for delay effects using a double-slider interface.

+- **Restore Defaults:**
+  - Resets all menu-configurable settings to their default values.

+**Navigation:**
-- **Navigation:** Use the control pad/buttons to move between menu items and select options.
+- Use the control pad/buttons to move between menu items and select options.
+  - Up/Down: Move selection
+  - Left/Right: Scroll or adjust values (where applicable)
+  - Select: Enter submenu or confirm selection

+**Keypad Input:**
+- For probability/value menus, use the keypad to enter values.
+Press `#` to confirm, `*` to clear.

+All menu selections and settings are saved to EEPROM for persistence across power cycles.
+See the code for detailed menu logic and available options.

 ## Code Structure